Merzasphor/MWSE/docs/source/lua/api/tes3/saveGame.rst

 Accepts parameters through a table with the given keys:

 file (`string`_)
-    Default: ``quiksave``.
+    Default: ``"quiksave"``.
 The filename of the save that will be created, without extension.

 name (`string`_)
-    Default: ``Quicksave``.
+    Default: ``"Quicksave"``.
 The display name of the save.

 .. _`tes3bodyPart`: ../../../lua/type/tes3bodyPart.html
 .. _`string`: ../../../lua/type/string.html